 COVID-19 Business Resources for Creative Entrepreneurs

 Small Business Development Centers are equipped to work remotely and will continue to assist clients via phone, e-mail and various online tools.
-Center phones have either been forwarded to the consultants or they are checking messages regularly.
-There is a blue box at the top right of the page that they can click and go to a page to sign up for consulting.
+Center phones have been forwarded to consultants and messages are checked regularly.
+Click the blue box at the top right of the page to sign up for consulting.

 Find information on Economic Injury Disaster Loan Program, Guidance for Businesses and Employers, SBA Products and Resources, Government Contracting and Local Assistance.